Introduction-

 Procedure of Leak testing-

-- Measuring Leakage rate- Then, the rate of leakage is measured based on the fluency of the fluid coming from the specimen, How fast or slow, the fluid is coming out from identified leakage location in the specimen.
+Then, the rate of leakage is measured based on the fluency of the fluid coming from the specimen and how fast or slow, the fluid is coming out from the identified leakage location in the specimen.

-I hope you doing good.
+I hope you doing well.
 Now, Knowing about various steps and procedures, Now it’s time to head to methods of the same.

 Methods of Leak Testing-